 You can buy one ticket for the whole trip.
 It’s a good solution.

+Most tourists traveling in Norway prefer a ferry from Bodo to Lofoten.
 The Ferries between Bodø, Skutvik, Svolvær, and Værøy run daily all year round.
 Some of them take cars.

 A passenger without a car has no problem getting by ferry.